-Of the many reasons to visit Oaxaca City, those are our top 10.
+Of the many reasons to visit Oaxaca City, those are my top 10.

-Though, honestly, after spending one week there and experiencing everything we possibly could, we could come up with so many more great reasons to visit Oaxaca.
+Though, honestly, after living there and falling in love with Oaxaca (because it’s impossible not to), I could come up with so many more great reasons to visit Oaxaca.

-The history, the food, and the beautiful architecture are just a few of the reasons you will fall in love with Oaxaca City, Mexico.
+The history, the food, and the beautiful architecture are just a few of the reasons you’ll never stop raving about your trip to Oaxaca City, Mexico.

-We fell head over heels for the city, and I know that we’ll be back sooner than later.
+I fell head over heels for the city, and I’m literally counting down the days until I return!

 Did you know…

 When you book travel or purchase something through our links, we receive a small commission, at no extra cost to you?
 Your support enables Maddy’s Avenue to keep producing helpful travel content.
 Thank you!